ICT Metrics Program

 Purpose of the ICT Metrics Report

-The ICT Metrics Report, produced annually, highlights major trends in digital service delivery and technology uptake by tracking key focus areas of ICT expenditure, personnel, investment and service capabilities year on year.
-This report provides the results from the ICT Survey and related sources for 2016–17 during which the NSW Government spent $3.08 billion through its clusters and agencies on ICT to facilitate public sector service delivery and service reform.
-Data was collected from more than 40 NSW Government agencies in 2016–17.
+The ICT Metrics Report highlights major trends in digital service delivery and technology uptake by tracking key focus areas of ICT expenditure, personnel, investment and service capabilities.
+This report provides the results from the ICT Survey and related sources for 2016 – 17 during which the NSW Government spent $3.08 billion through its departments and agencies on ICT to facilitate public sector service delivery and service reform.
+Data was collected from more than 40 NSW Government agencies in 2016 – 17.
 Benchmarking information is included to provide a comparison.

 About the ICT Metrics Program

-The ICT metrics report has been presenting and interpreting data on ICT services and capabilities each year since 2012.
+The ICT metrics report presents and interprets data on ICT services and capabilities.

 The ICT Metrics Program: